-We have collected four great reasons why you should visit Bornholm in late summer:
+We have collected four great reasons why you should enjoy an autumn getaway on Bornholm:

 Bornholm’s unique nature offers a Swedish archipelago atmosphere, a hint of Iceland’s rocky landscape and the Danish West Coast’s white sandy beaches – all gathered on one island in the Baltic Sea.